Aswin2702/Drum-Kit/README.md

-# Drum Sounds
+# 🥁 Drum Sounds Playing Website

-This is a simple website that allows you to play drum sounds by clicking on the different drum images.
-There are 7 different sounds to choose from.
+This is a simple website that lets you play 7 different drum sounds using your keyboard or mouse.
+You can press the keys A, S, D, F, G, H, or J to play the corresponding drum sound.
+You can also click on the drum buttons on the screen to play the sounds.

+## 🎵 Features

+- Responsive design with HTML and CSS
+- Interactive buttons with hover and active effects
+- Sound effects with JavaScript and HTML audio elements
+- Keyboard event listeners for playing sounds with keys

-## Installation
+## 💻 Installation and Usage

+To run this website locally, you need to have a web browser that supports HTML, CSS, and JavaScript.

+1. Clone this repo: `git clone https://github.com/your-username/drum-sounds-playing-website.git`
+2. Go to the project folder: `cd drum-sounds-playing-website`
-To use the application, simply clone the repository to your local machine and open the `index.html` file in your web browser.
+3. Open the `index.html` file in your browser

-## Usage

-To use the application, simply click on one of the drum images to play the corresponding sound.
-You can click on multiple images at once to create your own unique beats.
+4. Enjoy playing the drum sounds!

-## Contributing
+## 📷 Screenshots

-If you'd like to contribute to this project, feel free to submit a pull request or open an issue.
-Contributions are always welcome!
+![Screenshot of the website showing the drum buttons]
+![Screenshot of the website showing the keyboard keys]

-## License
+## 📜 License

-This project is licensed under the MIT License.
+MIT License

+Copyright © 2023 Aswin